Teachers and students using Seesaw on the web can add work created in Google apps like Docs, Slides, or Sheets directly into Seesaw portfolios!

 - Seesaw for Schools users and users previewing Seesaw's Premium Features can upload 1-20 pages of a Google item or PDF and use all creative tools on all of the pages.

-Option 1: Import your file using the steps above, then remake the parts the you want to be interactable in Seesaw using Seesaw’s tools.
+- Option 1: Import your file using the steps above, then remake the parts the you want to be interactive in Seesaw using Seesaw’s tools.